 Many of these symptoms may be caused by other conditions and this is not a comprehensive list but if these symptoms exist, a colorectal cancer screening is vital.

 While there are many studies dealing with diet and medication, the most important known prevention to colorectal cancer is to have a colorectal cancer screening.
 Most colorectal cancers begin as precancerous polyps which are abnormal growths in the colon or rectum.
 Polyps can exist in the colon for years before invasive cancer develops and they may not cause any symptoms.

 Colorectal cancer screenings find precancerous polyps so they can be removed before they develop into cancer.
 In this way, colorectal cancer is prevented.

 Screening tests are used to help identify cancers at an early stage and at a curable stage.
 Screening help identify and treat precancerous abnormal growths that can be removed prior to turning malignant.
 A colonoscopy allows a physician to see the lining of the rectum and the entire colon.

-Screening should begin at the age of 50, unless there is a family history of colon cancer at an earlier age, or you have an inherited disease that puts you at a higher risk for colorectal cancer.
+Screening should begin at the age of 50 or at an earlier age if there is a family history of colon cancer or if you have an inherited disease that puts you at a higher risk for colorectal cancer.
 The Rosemark healthcare provider may order a diagnostic colonoscopy if you are having blood in your stools, change in bowel habits, or unexplained abdominal or rectal pain.

 Colon screening should be done every 10 years if the first one is normal.
 If your colon screening is abnormal the patient should follow their provider’s instructions on how often to be screened.